Safyrus/NES_PWAA/README.md

 | `make text` | Compile the dialogs |
 | `make img`  | Compile the images  |
 | `make run`  | Run the game        |

+## Downloads

+### Releases build

+Releases build are ""stable"" version of the fan demake, you can find those builds at [GitHub Releases](https://github.com/Safyrus/NES_PWAA/releases) page.

+### Nightly build

+Nightly builds are ""unstable"" version of the fan demake build with GitHub actions by consequence we can't say if it runs, you can find those builds at [GitHub Actions](https://github.com/Safyrus/NES_PWAA/actions/workflows/build-nes.yaml) page.

 ## Emulators